wells-wood-research/drFrankenstein/ROADMAP.md

 ## REPORT
+## Time GANTT
+[] cope with mins/ hours / days for x-axis depending on how long it took

 ### Torsion Scanning
-[] put atom labels on interactive molecule for torsion atoms
+[x] put atom labels on interactive molecule for torsion atoms

 ### capping step page